-Raw Eggplant Ravioli
+Raw Vegan Eggplant Ravioli

-- Salt the eggplant for about 30 minutes to “sweat.”
-Rinse the salt off of the eggplant, pat dry, and place it in a large non-reactive, glass dish in a single layer if possible (overlapping slightly is fine).
+- Blot the salt and sweat off of the eggplant, pat dry, and place it in a large non-reactive, glass dish in a single layer if possible (overlapping slightly is fine).

 - Marinate for 1 hour, flipping the eggplant over half way through.